Havret/dotnet-activemq-artemis-client/docs/message-payload.md

 ---
 id: message-payload
-title: Message payload
+title: Message Payload
-sidebar_label: Message payload
+sidebar_label: Message Payload
 ---

 The client uses `Message` class to represent messages which may be transmitted.
 A `Message` can carry various types of payload and accompanying metadata.